mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 _The shared library files (.so) will be built and installed into the ~/DALiNUI/dali-env/opt/lib_ folder.

 * Optional - Run and test DALi Native (C++)
-    1. Get code - this step requires the _dali_demo_ repo:
+    1. Get code - this step requires the _dali_demo_ repo
     2. Build from README file (_"Building the Repository"_ section)
     3. Run dali-demo